 Guide on how to move plants

 The process of moving your garden is fairly simple if it consists of indoor potted plants.
 Small plants can be left in their current pots and moved in an open cardboard box.
 To prevent them from moving too much in the box and potentially getting damaged, you will have to staff in between gaps some newspaper.
 Find a suitable plastic pot for relocating them, because it’s never a good idea of leaving them in those decorative ceramic ones.
-How to pack plants for moving If you are prone to a more sustainable and eco-friendly solution, consider using burlap or hessian.
+If you are prone to a more sustainable and eco-friendly solution, consider using burlap or hessian.
 This is a natural fabric that will let your plants breathe during transport and is ideal for protecting roots.

 Larger and taller houseplants will need trimming or pruning before relocating to their new home.
 However, avoid making too many changes before settling them in, just pay attention to those essential ones, so that your leafy friends don’t waste their energy on the parts that don’t serve them.
 For the outdoor plants, make sure to consult the following page: Moving plants to a new home.

 In the weeks prior to your relocation, make sure to have a watering schedule.
 Start regularly with deep soaking your plants, and if possible, do it at night when water evaporates less.
 Give them a thorough watering a couple of days before the final date, but don’t exaggerate!
 This will make sure your garden stays alive and hydrated even after the relocation because watering isn’t always a top priority when you have to unpack your whole life.
-For more detailed advice, feel free to consult a more detailed guide on Relocating a home garden – tips and tricks
+For more detailed advice, feel free to consult a more detailed guide on Relocating a home garden – tips and tricks.

 You are not alone in your distress when moving